About the Journal

 The papers sent to the Ehrlich's Journal primarily should correspond to the technical requirements.
 If the papers does not correspond to requirements of the Journal, it is being immediately returned to the author to make corrections.
 All materials submitted to the Ehrlich's Journal are double-blind reviewed.
 It is carried out by two independent reviewers who operate separately and don’t know about each other assessments.
 The names of the reviewers and authors are hidden from each other.
 Reviewing involves collaboration with experts in specific (narrow) field, who are qualified and able to provide an objective review.
 The final decision on paper is made by the Editorial Board and Editor-in-Chief.
+Foreign members of the Editorial Board of Ehrlich’s Journal are not responsible for papers that are published in Ukrainian.
 Our main criteria for assessing submissions include originality, quality of analysis, potential impact, and relevance to contemporary and emerging debates.
 Taking into account the received reviews and improvements made by the author in accordance with the recommendations of the reviewers, the authors are sent an email, containing an overall assessment of the manuscript and the final decision about acceptance or rejection the manuscript.
 Reviewing and publishing of manuscripts are as prompt as possible.
 Ehrlich's Journal publishes only those materials that have successfully passed the review process.
 More detailed information about Review Process you can find here

 Darius Bolzanas, Doctor of Law Sciences, Private law institute, Mykolas Romerys University, Lithuania.